 Taps can be difficult to turn on and off when you have reduced strength and movement in your hand.
-Lever taps are easier to operate than crystal topped or cross head taps.
-If your taps are difficult to grip there are different plastic lever adaptations which you can try at the Independent Living Centre or we can show you details about how your tap tops can be converted into levers and where to buy new easy grip taps for your home.
+Lever taps are easier to operate than crystal topped or crosshead taps.
+If your taps are difficult to grip there are different plastic lever adaptations that you can try at the Independent Living Centre or we can show you details about how your tap tops can be converted into levers and where to buy new easy-grip taps for your home.

 Tin openers may be manual or powered and you can try out the different styles; we always keep a supply of empty tins here for you to practice!
 The easiest is the ‘One Touch’ opener from Culinare which can pierce the tin and take off the lid smoothly, with just a touch of a button.